DaliaPinto/DaliaPinto/README.md

-# Hi, I’m Dalia 👋
+## Hi, I’m Dalia 👋

 **Front-end developer focused on building beautiful and usable web experiences.**
 Passionate about solving real problems through design and code.

----

 ## 💼 About me

 🖥️ **Mobile & Web Developer**
-📍 Building things people actually use — solving real problems, making interfaces that look good and feel good, and watching my ideas come to life on the screen.
+- 📍 Building things people actually use and solving real problems, making interfaces that look good and feel good, and watching my ideas come to life on the screen.
-📍 I'm working in <a href="https://solbeautyandcare.com">Sol Beauty & care</a>
+- 📍 I'm working in <a href="https://solbeautyandcare.com">Sol Beauty & Care</a>
-📍 Right now I'm focused on front-end because it's what I enjoy the most.

----

 ## 🛠️ Skills & Toolset